James, Lakers start fast in racing past Hawks 122-101 - WHIZ News

 UNIQUE DOUBLE

 Back at Staples Center less than 24 hours after absorbing a 49-point loss to the Clippers, Hawks coach Lloyd Pierce asked if he preferred the games were split up.
 “Yes,” he said.
 “Back-to-back on the road is tough no matter who the opponent is.
 Obviously you have two special teams with a lot of special talent with both of the L.A. teams.
-It makes it extremely difficult.
-However, with the way we played last night and the performance we had last night, I’m more excited about getting back on the court tonight, regardless of who the opponent is.
-That’s a bad taste you leave with after last night, so the remedy for it is to get back on the court and test your perseverance and your resiliency and see if we can bounce back.”
+It makes it extremely difficult.”

 UP NEXT